BojanSof/blog/_posts/2025-06-20-WatchFaceReverseEngineering.md

 Some of these devices have very good screens, long battery life, but it would be cool if they provided more customization support, like the Android smart watches.

 Sadly, although this watch had very good screen and I really loved it, after one month, the battery stopped charging and was deemed as irreparable by the service company of the place where it was bought.
-But it sure did provide me good fun during the month it was working!
+But it sure did provide me good fun during the Holiday season while it was working!

 <!-- Need to change this in future, for better re-use -->
 <!-- For hexview, copied from /assets/styles/hexview.css -->